31jul2004 to This Very Daggone Minute

 It was the World Series.
 Philadelphia versus Kansas City.
 Tug McGraw of the Phillies was pitching.
 It was the fifth game of the series, the bottom of the ninth, with the Kansas City Royals behind four to three.
 The Royals had the bases loaded with two out.
 Kansas City had just won two straight games to tie the series, and now they had a chance to win a third and go ahead of Philadelphia three games to two.
 The game was being played in Kansas City.
 The ball park was packed.
 The crowd of over fifty thousand frantic Kansas City fans were on their feet, yelling their heads off.
 It was bedlam.
 In the middle of all that commotion, Bob Boone, the Phillies' catcher, asked the umpire for a time out and walked to the pitcher's mound.
 He said something to McGraw, turned, and walked back to home plate.
 You know what he said?
 He said, "Isn't this exciting?"

--- Chuck Barris, Confessions Of A Dangerous Mind, p.
+What a wonderful thing to be able to say. -- Chuck Barris, Confessions Of A Dangerous Mind, p.
 8

-Of course, given the source, the story could be complete horseshit, though one can't prove universal negatives (such as "There never was a Salvador Panagra Renda or a Rollie Ripple" -- or even, "There never was a Kolob.")
+Of course, given the source, the story could be complete puckey, though one can't prove universal negatives (such as "There never was a Salvador Panagra Renda or a Rollie Ripple" -- or even, "There never was a Kolob.")
 Still, unlike most of Barris's tales, this one rings true.)

 13dec2004 -- From LewRockwell.com: